 If required prerequisites for a course are changed, notice may be obtained from the department offices.
 The university cannot continue two courses, one with and one without a newly-adopted prerequisite.
 The student must therefore meet the new prerequisite or obtain permission from the instructor to enroll in the course.
 In the event of any doubt as to the adequacy of preparation for a course, the student should consult with the instructor or an adviser in the department as far in advance as possible.
 Independent study, if approved, may be accepted in lieu of a specific course prerequisite.

-A UW cumulative GPA of at least 2.000 is required for undergraduate degrees.
+A UW cumulative grade point average (GPA) of at least 2.000 is required for undergraduate degrees.
 The cumulative GPA is defined as the sum of all grade points earned in residence, correspondence study, or outreach at the University of Wyoming, with the following exceptions:

 1. The credit hours shall not be counted in courses in which marks of W, S, or U were assigned, or in which marks of I (for incomplete) are still in effect.

 a.
 First repeat: only the second credit and grade is used to calculate the cumulative GPA.